thefuturehaus/parse-push-plugin/README.md

 Phonegap 3.x plugin for Parse.com push service.

+This fork has several changes to support deep linking to the uri parameter of the push notification in iOS and Android and relies on the deep link plugin or a handleOpenURL() js function to be implemented in the cordova app.

 [Parse.com's](http://parse.com) Javascript API has no mechanism to register a device for or receive push notifications, which makes it fairly useless for PN in Phonegap/Cordova.
 This plugin bridges the gap by leveraging native Parse.com SDKs to register/receive PNs and allow a few essential methods to be accessible from Javascript.